open-mmlab/mmpretrain/docs/en/tutorials/backbone.md

 ***ViT***

-in ViT, using parameter `arch` to specify bancbone architecture, such as 'tiny', 'base' and 'lagre'.
+in `VisionTransformer`, using parameter 'arch' to specify bancbone architecture, such as 'tiny', 'base' and 'lagre'.

 ```
 import torch